 Marie Hélène sews the Rainbow sweatshirt from Iam Patterns

-I had long wanted to sew myself a couture piece that has style, but at the same time would be comfortable, even cozy for winter days.
-On the pattern side, I also wanted a well-thought-out, precise pattern rich in possibilities.
-I didn’t hesitate for a second when I looked at the Rainbow pattern from Iam Patterns.
-And then, when Eugénie brought in this cheerful sweatshirt with a completely crazy print, I had found my sewing project!
-I’ll detail it all for you.
+I had long wanted to sew a couture piece that looks stylish but is also comfortable, even cozy for winter days.
+On the pattern side, I also wanted a well-thought-out, precise pattern rich in options.
+I didn’t hesitate for a second when I looked at the Rainbow printed pattern from Iam Patterns.
+And then, when Eugénie brought in this cheerful sweatshirt with a completely wild print, I had found my sewing project!
+I’ll explain everything.

 The model

-The Rainbow model brilliantly revisits a staple of our wardrobe, the comfortable and all-terrain sweatshirt.
-The one you put on for a quick errand, for a TV evening, or wear with boots and jewelry if you want to be a bit more elegant without compromising on comfort.
-Its multiple versions also allow us to cover our head or not, wear it as a pullover or open, and keep our hands warm in kangaroo, piped, or seam pockets.
-And in terms of length, you can go from the classic length below the waist to the dress length.
+The Rainbow model brilliantly reinvents a wardrobe staple, the comfortable and all-purpose sweatshirt.
+The one you put on for a quick errand, a TV night, or pair with boots and jewelry if you want to be a bit more elegant without compromising comfort.
+Its multiple versions also allow us to cover our heads or not, wear it as a pullover or open, and keep our hands warm in kangaroo pockets, piped pockets, or pockets sewn into the seam.
+And in terms of length, you can go from the classic length below the waist to dress length.

 Practical information for sewing the model

-With the Rainbow pattern, Marie-Emilienne, the designer of I Am Patterns, did an incredible job to allow us to have a highly varied pattern, while being very clear.
-Rainbow includes 70 different variants (26 more with the versions without pockets).
+With the printed pattern Rainbow, Marie-Emilienne, the pattern designer at I Am Patterns, did an incredible job to give us a highly versatile pattern that is also very clear.
+Rainbow includes 70 different variations (26 more with the versions without pockets).

-- 4 lengths: classic, mid-thigh, below-knee and mid-calf
+- 4 lengths: classic, mid-thigh, below the knee, and mid-calf

-- 3 neckline finishes: edge-to-edge hood, crossed hood or collar
+- 3 neckline finishes: edge-to-edge hood, crossover hood, or collar

 - 2 styles: sweatshirt with a zipper or pullover sweatshirt

-- 2 wrist and garment hem finishes: with ribbing or simple hem
+- 2 cuff and hem finishes: with ribbing or simple hem

-From a technical point of view, Rainbow is classified as "simple" by the brand; we will have the opportunity to talk about it again later.
-And by the way, we are talking here about the Rainbow for women, but it also exists for men and children.
-I have not (yet) looked into these versions of the model, but the announced sewing program is just as rich as the one we are dealing with here.
-And no panic in front of so many choices, we are never lost.
+From a technical point of view, Rainbow is classified as "simple" by the brand; we will have the opportunity to discuss this later.
+By the way, we are talking here about the Rainbow for women, but there are also versions for men and children.
+I have not (yet) looked into these versions of the model, but the announced sewing program is just as rich as the one we are focusing on here.
+And no worries with so many choices, we are never lost.

-To clearly visualize all possible versions, the pattern includes an A3 double-sided sheet presenting, by category, the technical drawings of all variants.
+To clearly see all possible versions, the pattern includes a double-sided A3 sheet presenting, by category, the technical drawings of all variants.
 Once the choice is made, a summary table lists, for each version, the assembly steps to follow, making the assembly process very simple.

 In the seamstress's basket

-Thick knits will be perfect for the sweatshirt, brushed fleece or french terry for a very soft effect, up to flexible knits and lurex for a more chic look.
+Thick knits are perfect for sweatshirt fabric, fleece, or brushed French terry for a very soft effect, up to flexible knits and lurex for a more chic look.

 To sew Rainbow, you will need: